dchu096/dweeber/README.md

-# Dweeber < / slash commands>
+# Dweeber

-✅ This branch is actively maintained and updated
+❌ Dweeber v1 is now archived, if you want to see a complete rebuild, visit v2

+---

 **Please consider putting a ⭐ on this repo.
 It helps!!**